Visit the institution website for COVID‑19 updates

 - Campus-based learningis available for this qualification

-During university days, trainees will develop theoretical knowledge and practical skills in delivering low intensity evidence-based interventions for mild to moderate mental health difficulties in educational settings.
+During university days, trainees will develop theoretical knowledge and practical skills in delivering low intensity evidence-based interventions for mild to moderate mental health difficulties in educational settings, this includes children and young people presenting with difficulties with anxiety, low mood and mild-moderate challenging behaviour The interventions taught on the programme focus primarily on working with adolescents and parents/ carer in an educational setting.
 Programme trainees will develop these skills further undertaking case work within the Mental Health Support Teams in which they are employed.

 Course contact details